 Check each lost folder you wish to restore by clicking the checkbox beside it, then click on ‘OK’.
 Once completed, select ‘View’ and then ‘Compact View’.

 As soon as you click on Compact View the second time, all the email folders that you thought you had lost should appear exactly where they should be.

 Method 2: Restore the folders that were lost by using the import feature from the default directory where the mails are stored.

 The first step is to hold the Windows key and press R. Then, type %appdata% and click OK.
 Once there, check the following locations:

 AppData\Roaming\Microsoft\Windows Live Mail

-You will then see your folders in one of those directories, copy everything and create a new folder on Desktop.
-Name it as “Back Up Live Mail” or something.
-This will be the back up folder, the reason it is supposed to be copied is to not corrupt or mess up the existing data.
+You will then see your folders in one of those directories.
+Copy everything and create a new folder on the Desktop.
+Name it “Back Up Live Mail” or something similar.
+This will serve as the backup folder.
+The reason for copying it is to prevent corruption or disruption of the existing data.

-Now you’ve got the back up, from here if you are restoring/importing from the back up we did above or from another back up, the steps below will apply to both.
+Now you’ve got the backup.
+From here, whether you’re restoring/importing from the backup we did earlier or from another backup, the steps below will apply to both.

-Select the file format in which you saved your Windows Live Mail backup – Microsoft Outlook Express 6, Windows Live Mail or Windows Mail.
-If you’re restoring from the back up in the above method, then use the Windows Live Mail option and click Next.
-Click on Browse, navigate to the folder in which your backup is stored, click on the backup file (the folder or mailbox) you want to restore to select it and then click on Next.
-Click on Next.
-As soon as you receive a message confirming the success of the restoration of the folders, feel free to click on Finish and see that the folders you restored are now visible in the left pane under Storage folders or where they were imported.
+Select the file format in which you saved your Windows Live Mail backup – Microsoft Outlook Express 6, Windows Live Mail, or Windows Mail.
+If you are restoring from the backup using the method above, then use the Windows Live Mail option and click ‘Next’.
+Click on ‘Browse’, navigate to the folder where your backup is stored, select the backup file (either the folder or the mailbox) you want to restore, then click ‘Next’.
+Upon receiving a message confirming the successful restoration of the folders, click ‘Finish’.
+The restored folders should now be visible in the left pane under ‘Storage’ folders, or wherever they were imported.